IBM/kafka-quickstart-workshop/README.md

 # Getting started with Kafka

-Learn how Apache Kafka works and how you can use it to build applications that react to events as they happen.
-This workshop demonstrates how Kafka can be used as a streaming platform.
-It covers the basics of Apache Kafka and takes a look at all the components of the Kafka platform, explaining key concepts as we go along.
+In this workshop, you will learn how Apache Kafka works and how you can use it to build applications that react to events as they happen.
+We demonstrate how you can use Kafka as an event streaming platform.
+We cover the key concepts of Kafka and take a look at the components of the Kafka platform.

 ## Workshop objectives